LeToNode/Play2.0-CN-doc/production/ProductionStart.md

 The problem with the `start` command is that it starts the application interactively.
 Meaning that a human interaction is needed to type `Ctrl+D` in order to detach the process.

-If you need to automatize to deployment, this solution is not really convenient.
+If you need to automate deployment, this solution is not really convenient.

 You can then use the `stage` task to prepare your application to be run in place.
 The typical command to prepare a project to be run in place is: